oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 **Limitations:** Limiting scopes reduces the impact of a compromise, but does not avoid it.
 It should be used in conjunction with other mitigations described in this document.

 ### Short Lived Tokens
 Another mitigation strategy includes limiting the life of the access and refresh tokens.
 The lifetime can be lengthened or shortened, depending on the user's location, the resources they are trying to access or whether they are using a trusted device.
 Short lived tokens do not prevent or disrupt the attack, but serve as a remedial mechanism in case the attack succeeded.

 **Limitations:** Short lived tokens reduces the time window during which an attacker can benefit from a successful attack.
 This is most effective for access tokens.
 However, once an attacker obtains a refresh token, they can continue to request new access tokens, as well as refresh tokens.
 Forcing the expiry of refresh tokens may cause the user to re-authorize an action more frequently, which results in a negative user experience.

 ### Rate Limits
-An attacker that engages in a scaled spray attack needs to request a large number of user codes (see exploit [Example B1](#Example B1: Illicit access to a video streaming service (User-Transferred Session Data Pattern))) or initiate a large number of authorization requests (see exploit [Example B4](#Example B4: Illicit Transaction Authorization (Backchannel-Transferred Session Pattern))) in a short period of time.
-An authorization server can apply rate limits to minimize the number of requests it would accept from a client in a limited time period.
+An attacker that engages in a scaled attack may need to request a large number of user codes (see exploit [Example B1](#Example B1: Illicit access to a video streaming service (User-Transferred Session Data Pattern))) or initiate a large number of authorization requests (see exploit [Example B4](#Example B4: Illicit Transaction Authorization (Backchannel-Transferred Session Pattern))) in a short period of time.
+An authorization server may apply rate limits to minimize the number of requests it would accept from a client in a limited time period.

-**Limitations:** Rate limits are effective at slowing an attacker down and help to degrade spray attacks, but do not prevent more targeted attacks that are executed with lower volumes and velocity.
+**Limitations:** Rate limits are effective at slowing an attacker down and help to degrade scaled attacks, but do not prevent more targeted attacks that are executed with lower volumes and velocity.
 Therefore, it should be used along with other techniques to provide a defence-in-depth defence against cross-device attacks.

 ### Sender-Constrained Tokens
 Sender-constrained tokens limit the impact of a successful attack by preventing the tokens from being moved from the device on which the attack was successfully executed.
 This makes attacks where an attacker gathers a large number of access and refresh tokens on a single device and then sells them for profit more difficult, since the attacker would also have to export the cryptographic keys used to sender-constrain the tokens or be able to access them and generate signatures for future use.
 If the attack is being executed on a trusted device to a device with anti-malware, any attempts to exfiltrate tokens or keys may be detected and the device's trust status may be changed.
 Using hardware keys for sender-constraining tokens will further reduce the ability of the attacker to move tokens to another device.